 Allies Story – Part III

 In girls, the columnar epithelium normally extends beyond the boundaries of the canal.
 Then he gradually goes inside.
 This process occurs somewhere before the age of 23-25.
 Until the entire cylindrical epithelium has gone inside, its remains are visible on the surface – ectopia.
 If HPV inflammation does not complicate it, this condition is a physiological norm that does not require tests and treatment.
 Most often, with the onset of sexual activity, microbes settle in the ectopia, preventing it from disappearing on its own and leading to persistent inflammation.
-In this case, HPV doctors must treat it regardless of age.
+In this case, doctors must treat it regardless of age.

 Causes of Ectopia

 There are other causes of ectopia – hormonal imbalance (ovarian dysfunction), chlamydia, herpes and other infections.
 Ectropion: A condition that develops after childbirth is an outward inversion of the cervical canal.
 It looks the same as erosion but occurs after childbirth with a cervix rupture, so scars are visible on the sides of the cervix.
 Unlike ectopia, it never goes away on its own.
 It is treated surgically.
 Leukoplakia: A white plaque that rises above the surface of the cervix – an area of increased keratinisation.
-More often, it is a sign of a chronic HPV lesion infection, most likely viral.
+It is often a test sign of a chronic HPV lesion infection, most likely viral.

 Transformation Zone